Page images

 Yet not fo wiftly, as this queen on him:

-He spying her, bounc'd in, whereas he flood;
+He spying her, bounc'd'in, whereas he stood;

 O Jove, quoth fhe, why was not I a flood?